Wesley Bell: Israel

 Bell is a supporter of Israel.
-He voiced support for Israel in the Iran–Israel war.
+He voiced support for Israel in the Twelve-Day War.

 In July 2025, Bell condemned the starvation of Palestinian civilians caused by Israel's blockade of the Gaza Strip, saying: "I’ve always supported Israel’s right to exist and defend itself.
 That hasn’t changed.
 But supporting this government’s actions – allowing children to starve and firing on civilians seeking food – is something I can’t stand by.
 This isn’t self-defense.
 It must stop."

 In August 2025, Bell met with Israeli president Isaac Herzog as part of a congressional delegation to Israel with the American Israel Education Foundation.

+In July 2026, Bell voted against an amendment to cut off aid to Israel.